How do I Register with your Surgery?

 Do I Live in your Practice Area?

-Our catchment area for Cam and Uley Surgeries covers: Uley, Nymsfield, Woodfields, Stinchcombe, North Nibley, Cam, Coaley , Cambridge and Slimbridge.
+Our catchment area for Cam and Uley Surgeries covers: Uley, Nympsfield, Woodfields, Stinchcombe, North Nibley, Cam, Coaley , Cambridge and Slimbridge.
 (The areas not covered by us are: Berkeley, Sharpness, Frocester or Eastington).

 How do I Register for Online Patient Services?

 You need to ask reception to set up your initial online services with the secure website SystmOnline.
 Once they have verified various details with you an automated username and password will be issued.
 Once you have logged on, you can change the randomly generated password to something more memorable.
-Once you have registered with SystmOnline you are able to book and cancel appointments, view test results and request repeat prescriptions.
+Once you have registered with SystmOnline you are able to book and cancel appointments, view test results, request repeat prescriptions and also access your medical record.

 How do I Make an Appointment?